Mau-Hurtado/order_book_simulation/README.md

-Hehe, you must be RMFE if yor're readig this
+Hehe, you must be RMFE if yor're reading this